fossapps/key-management-service/readme.md

 To create a migration, first change your models as you wish.
 If you're creating a new model, simply create the new model and register in application context.

-Once You're happy with the changes, simply enter into the Startup project and run: dotnet ef migrations add InitialCreate --project ../GetWeed.Backend.Storage/GetWeed.Backend.Storage.csproj.
-This should create migrations inside Storage project.
+Once You're happy with the changes, simply enter into the Startup project and run: `dotnet ef migrations add InitialCreate --project ../Storage/Storage.csproj` This should create migrations inside Storage project.

 ### Running a migration
 To run a migration, simply run use the migrate command